 We will present recommendations for correct brushing and flossing techniques.
 Whether your child washes and flosses his teeth or you still do it for them, it never hurts to get a refresher course on the subject.

-Please feel free to ask any questions you may have concerning your child's oral health or any impending dental treatments during the visit.
+During the visit, please feel free to ask any questions you may have concerning your child's oral health or any impending dental treatments.

 Following the completion of the exam and cleaning, we will schedule any required follow-up visits.
 Also, if you like, we may schedule the next cleaning and checkup session sooner if necessary.